Why not start your Tassie holiday with a cruise on the ‘Spirit of Tasmania‘ ferry?

 These are the best value accommodation options that are as close as possible to the ferry terminals, and that provide free car parking.

-We strongly recommend booking your accommodation in Melbourne and Devonport after you have booked your ferry ticket.
+I strongly recommend booking your accommodation in Melbourne and Devonport after you have booked your ferry ticket.

 The ferry isn’t cheap, and you may need to tweak your dates to get the best price.
 For that reason it’s best to plan your accommodation around the ferry, rather than vice versa.